UKHomeOffice/engineering-guidance-and-standards/docs/standards/logging.md

           href: /patterns/securing-application-logging/
 ---

 Logging tools are one of the primary tools to debug application problems and identifying the root cause of incidents.
-However, logs need to be formatted in a standard way so that they are not only useful for the application's original developers, but also those supporting the application later in its life-cycle.
+Logs need to be formatted in a standard way so that they are useful for the both application's developers and those supporting the application later in its life-cycle.

-However, logs are sometimes relied on too heavily for problem detection, when this role would be better suited to purpose chosen monitoring tooling.

-Therefore these standards provide guidance on both the proper format of application logs, as well as their proper usage.
+Logs are not a replacement for dedicated monitoring tooling.
+They should be used as part of a broader observabilty toolset.
+This standard provides guidance on a standard format for application logs, and suitable uses.

 ---